CSCC012023/final-project-s23-limeade/doc/sprint4/iteration-04.plan.md

  * Don't forget to **explain why** you chose this workflow.

 We have a main branch and a development branch.
-During the sprint, changes should be merged to the development branch and then at the end of the sprint, the main branch should merge with the development branch.
-This is to protect the integrity of the main branch during sprint and while changes are still being made.
-Changes would be made to the development branch using pull-requests.
+During the sprint, any features and fixes should be merged to the development branch and then at the end of the sprint, the main branch should merge with the development branch.
+This is to protect the integrity of the main branch during the sprint and while changes are still being made.
+Changes are made to the development branch by creating a new branch per feature (Jira story) or bug fix and using pull-requests to merge.
 People review pull requests and merge them by themselves.
-As for naming conventions we will name them after our tickets on jira as soon as we get the jira to github repo connection worked out.
-This is so jira can track our branches.
+As for naming conventions we name them after our tickets on Jira.
+This is so we can track our branches based on ticket number.

 ## Product